patricksavalle/devops-project-template/content/unit-test-methodology.md

 Developer (unit and integration) testing is used to check if the application code is ready to be deployed.
 As opposed to **acceptance testing** that used after it is deployed to check if a new deployment can be put into production.

-## Unit vs integration tests

-*Note I use a different but more intuitive definition compared to conventional wisdom*

-Unit tests test modules in isolation using mocks that represent their integrations.
-Integrations tests test modules with their integrations.
-Integration tests become unit tests when integrations are mocked.
-**The difference is isolation**.

-> A better name for unit test would be **isolation test**.

-Unit and integration tests exist on different levels of aggregation, following application architecture.
-A method or function can be a unit, a class an even entire microservice's can be units too.

-Unit and integration tests are run manually during development and automated during continuous integration and delivery.

 ## Best Practices